hallzy/dotfiles/README.md

 the original stuff.
 I have added a few things though, which I will make note of
 here:
   * I have a sendtext command which uses an external service and the curl program to send a text message.
+  * I have a downloadMusic command which uses youtube-dl to download audio of youtube videos
   * Environment Variables for the location of my REPOS directories, and my dotfiles repo ($REPOS and $dotfiles respectively)
   * crtime() function that find the creation time of a file